 Our Analysis and Test Results

-We don't have much positive to say about this printer except that it is a fun, and fairly inexpensive way to get pics off your mobile device and into the hands of loved ones.
-If you're shopping for a mini printer there are better devices in this review for about the same price.
+We don't have much positive to say about this printer except that it is a fun and fairly inexpensive way to get pics off your mobile device and into the hands of loved ones.
+If you're shopping for a mini printer, this review has better devices for about the same price.

 — Nick Miley, Jason Peters and Austin Palmer